 Students gain a solid grounding in aesthetic philosophy and critical art theory and develop core skills necessary in art history (critical reading, analysis, and writing).
-EV or NU only.
+NU and EV only.

 118 Art for Children.
-Fall (4), Spring (4).
+Fall (4), Spring (4), May Term (3).